RaspberryPiFoundation/webdev-curriculum/en-GB/Project Showcase/Project Showcase.md

 ## Challenge: Create a List of Your Projects {.challenge}

 Add some of the other HTML &amp; CSS projects that you have created at Code Club.
-Use `<h2>` headings to organize your webpage.
+Use `<h2>` headings to organise your webpage.

 If you don't have links to the projects you created then you can use the Code Club examples: